 Accessibility in Product Design – Making Great Products That Work for Everyone

-Accessibility in product design isn’t an advantage – it’s a must.
+Accessibility in product design isn’t a nice-to-have – it’s a necessity.
 For starters, the EU Accessibility Act comes into force in June 2025, which will enforce higher standards for webmasters, bringing the overall expectations up.
 Moreover, accessibility is a major competitive advantage, opening your business to new customers.
 In this article, we look more deeply into this.
 We invite you to read on.

 Why Accessibility Matters